Regulations for Higher Doctorates

 1.1 Regulations for Higher Doctorates

 To be eligible to submit for a Higher Doctorate a candidate must be a graduate of the University or a Diplomate of the former Loughborough College of Technology or a member or former member of the Academic Staff of the University.
-Graduates of the University may submit after not less than nine years after having had conferred the degree of Bachelor, not less than eight years after having received the degree of Master, or not less than six years after having conferred the degree of Doctor of Philosophy.
-Academic Staff of not less than nine years after having received their first degree, must have been in post not less than seven years.
+Graduates of the University may submit after not less than nine years after having had received the degree of Bachelor, not less than eight years after having received the degree of Master, or not less than six years after having received the degree of Doctor of Philosophy.
+Academic Staff of not less than nine years after having received their first degree, must have been in post not less than four years at the University.

-The Degree is awarded solely on the basis of published work of high merit in fields of research in which the candidate is engaged.
+The Degree is awarded solely on the basis of published work of high merit and related evidence in the field of research in which the candidate is engaged.
 The publications should indicate command over a field of study and a sustained contribution to understanding within that field.
-Books or work published in journals which the candidate wishes to be taken into consideration.
-Exceptionally, and at the discretion of the Pro-Vice Chancellor (Research and Innovation), work of more limited circulation may be taken into consideration.
+Books or work published in journals which the candidate wishes to be taken into consideration can be submitted in hard copy (three copies), electronically or as e-links.

 There must also be submitted a statement containing:

-- a list of the candidate’s publications in which are marked those which contain the main substance of the submission;
+- A list of the candidate’s publications.
+Those which contain the main substance of the submission should be marked.

-- a synopsis of not less than 1000 words which describe how the sustained contribution to the field of study has been made with due reference to the marked publications.but where relevant also to the other evidence of recognition provided in the submission.
+- A synopsis of not less than 1000 words which describe how the substantial and sustained contribution to the field of study has been made with due reference primarily to the marked publications.but where relevant also to the other evidence of recognition provided in the submission.

-- a declaration of what part of the publications, if any, has been submitted by the candidate, or collaborators, for a degree of this or any other university, or of any professional body or learned society.
+- A declaration of what part of the publications, if any, has been submitted by the candidate, or collaborators, for a degree of this or any other university, or of any professional body or learned society.
 Any material which has been previously submitted for another degree must be clearly specified and will not be included in the assessment.

 On the basis of items 1-4 the Pro-Vice-Chancellor (Research and Innovation) in consultation with the Dean of the appropriate School or other academic staff with appropriate subject expertise shall consider whether there is a prima facie case for the submission to proceed.

 The candidate may be invited to identify possible Examiners for the submission, but the University reserves the right to select the Examiners, taking appropriate advice on their suitability.
-The Examiners are expected to have expert knowledge of the field and normally will possess a higher doctorate themselves.
+The Examiners are expected to have expert knowledge of the field and ideally will possess a higher doctorate themselves.
 The Examiners shall not have had substantial co-authoring or collaborative involvement in the candidate’s work.

 Three External Examiners will be appointed by the Pro-Vice-Chancellor (Research and Innovation) on the recommendation of the Dean of the appropriate School or other academic staff with appropriate subject expertise.
 The Examiners will take into consideration primarily those publications which are defined by the candidate as containing the main substance of the submission.
 Each Examiner, separately, will report to the Pro-Vice-Chancellor (Research and Innovation) their assessment of the work submitted and the Pro-Vice-Chancellor, having considered the advice of the Examiners will, if appropriate, recommend to Senate that a degree be awarded.

 The Pro-Vice-Chancellor shall approve the award of a higher doctorate on the basis of the unanimous recommendation of the Examiners.
 In the event that this is not possible, the Pro-Vice-Chancellor (Research and Innovation), if appropriate, may recommend that the candidate revises the submission and makes a further submission to a new examination team after an interval of not less than two years.

-The University reserves the right to retain two copies of any successful submission in the University Library.
-The remaining copy or unsuccessful submissions will be returned to the candidate.
+The University reserves the right to retain an electronic copy of any successful submission in the University Repository.